mattmills49/CFB_Analysis/pbp_cleaning/README.md

 Each of these should be able to be easily merged with another by `id`s and I want each year to be a seperate file.

+### Process

+I'm going to generate each file from a seperate function.
+This may be more time consuming but it will be easier to update what information I save for each file.
+I assume I will make some mistakes along the way to being able to just update the game file or run file will make that process quicker.